Identity Providers

 Your authority OIDC configuration will be available under:

-https://< YOUR-AUTHENTIK-HOST-AND-PORT >/application/o/netbird/.well-known/openid-configuration
+https://< YOUR_AUTHENTIK_HOST_AND_PORT >/application/o/netbird/.well-known/openid-configuration

 • Set properties in the setup.env file: